Migz93/lidarr-download-automation/README.md

 * **LidarrApikey** - 			Lidarr API key.<br>
 * **Quality** - 				SMLoadr Download Quality setting ('MP3_128', 'MP3_320' or 'FLAC').<br>
 * **KeepOnly** -					Keeps only the requested Download Quality. ('True' or 'False').<br>
+* **ClearSMloadrLog** - 			Set to "True" to enable duplicate downloading, set to "False" to prevent duplicate downloads between script runs ('True' or 'False').<br>
+* **PreviouslyDownloaded** - 			Checks SMLoadr log before downloading artist/albums to prevent downloading duplicates, if it exists in the SMLoadr "downloadedSuccessfully.txt" log. ('True' or 'False')<br>
 * **LogName** -					Log file name.<br>
 * **SkipLogName** -				Log file name to record if an item was skipped.<br>
 * **CannotImport** -				Removes files that cannot be imported by Lidarr automatically (.jpg, .lrc)('True' or 'False').<br>